seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 stood at `unver 1` after a run in which `bls.gov` returned 403 and two hosts timed out, and the next run would have archived the September employment report, the CPI release and the FOMC meeting — three calendar dates that no host's mood can move.

+**«Settled» is not a judgement the run makes, it is a `dclass` of `primary` or `archive` recorded on the item.** The exemption applies to those two values and to nothing else; at `none` the counter runs and closes at two, whatever the event's shape and however predictable it looks. **Measured 02.09, and this is the whole reason the field exists:** two unlock items stood at `unver 2` with their vesting schedules never once read from the protocol, and the run declined to close them on the reasoning that a recurring linear emission is a calendar fact like an FOMC date.
+The reasoning is not stupid — it is simply not checkable, and the alternative to a checkable test is that every run re-decides which of its aggregator dates feel official. **The run's stated cost was also not real:** it kept the two items because closing them «would have silently lifted a prohibition», and both coins carried their own `signal` item, so both names would have stayed in `ИЗБЕГАТЬ` and only the class would have changed.
+A rule was broken to buy something that was already owned, which is what deciding in the moment before publication looks like from the outside.

+**The remedy for a `none` date is to read the primary, and it is one lookup.** An unlock whose schedule the protocol publishes is `primary` the first time anyone opens it, and permanently afterwards; the field therefore converts a recurring argument into a task that is done once per event and never again.
+An item that cannot reach `primary` is an item whose date this system has never verified, and it expiring is the correct outcome rather than a cost.

 **`НЕ ПРОВЕРЕНО` is counted, not merely recorded, and the count is a FIELD.** The item carries `unver` — an integer, absent or zero meaning verified — holding the number of